Importing and clearing goods that arrive by international mail (post)

-- Customs and Border Protection does not accept personal cheques for the payment of a Postal Import Declaration Payment Advice; and
+- We do not accept personal cheques for the payment of a Postal Import Declaration Payment Advice; and

-- Customs and Border Protection pass on merchant fees for credit/debit card payments.
-This fee is not subject to GST and is equal to the fee that Customs and Border Protection incurs from its banker.
+- We will pass on merchant fees for credit/debit card payments.
+This fee is not subject to GST and is equal to the fee that we incur from our banker.

-If you are a regular importer it may be beneficial for you to communicate electronically with Customs and Border Protection using the Integrated Cargo System (ICS).
+If you are a regular importer it may be beneficial for you to communicate electronically with us using the Integrated Cargo System (ICS).
 To do so you need to obtain a digital certificate.
-A digital certificate is a verifiable means of identifying an entity communicating directly with Customs and Border Protection’s systems.
-For more information click on the links below:
+A digital certificate is a verifiable means of identifying an entity communicating directly with our systems.

 Communicating with Customs and Border Protection provides more information on using the ICS.